 What Is Roti Canai?

 Roti canai if translated directly from Malay language would be “Flattened bread”.
 Roti is bread.
-Canai is flattened or more accurately is the method of throwing the bread dough in the air in a spinning motion, with the objective of getting thinner and bigger flat dough.
+Canai is flattened or more accurately is the method of throwing the bread dough in the air in a spinning motion, intending to get thinner and bigger flat dough.

 Roti Canai And Us

-When the whole family get together or when relatives came to visit, I would get up very early in the morning and went to buy like 30-40 pieces of roti canai for breakfast.
+When the whole family got together or when relatives came to visit, I would get up very early in the morning and go to buy 30-40 pieces of roti canai for breakfast.
 My nephews or nieces would tag along.
 And yes, we’re that many.

-I remember in my 11th birthday my father asked me what I wanted, I said I wanted roti canai.
+I remember on my 11th birthday my father asked me what I wanted, I said I wanted roti canai.
 And so he bought me roti canai.

 Roti canai for me is not only a flatbread that I eat with dhal curry.
 For me, it reminds me of all those wonderful memories that I cherish of my family.

 And now that I’m living here in Spain, I don’t want to lose all that.
 I started making my roti canai.
 Something that I thought I would never be able to do.
 But I did it.
 Until now.